klnjs/outils/packages/configs/browserslist-config/README.md

 # @klnjs/browserslist-config

-The `@klnjs/browserslist-config` packages provides multiple shareable [Browserslist] configurations that can easily be reused across multiple projects.
+Provides multiple shareable [Browserslist] configurations that can easily be reused across projects.

 These configurations are tailored for the most common project setups using modern JavaScript, ensuring compatibility and optimizing build processes accordingly.